Honda requests cash from employees after overpaid bonuses

 “Honda could pursue this in court.
 But of course, that would be very expensive for them to do and obviously not look very positive from a publicity standpoint,” Cole said.
 “So I’m sure they’re hoping to have voluntary agreement with the employees that the employee just willingly repays the overpayment.”

-Honda responded to messages from NBC4 with an email statement on Friday:
+Honda has not responded to messages from NBC4, via phone or email.

-Earlier this month Honda provided bonus payments to its associates, some of whom received overpayments.
-Issues related to compensation are a sensitive matter and we are working quickly on this item to minimize any potential impact to our associates.
-Since this is a personnel issue, we have no further information to provide related to this matter.Chris Abbruzzese, Honda spokesperson.